HOPLAB-LBP/hoplab-wiki/docs/fmri-home.md

 1. Run the ET script to convert to ASC in BIDS format.

-**Note:** BEP020 has not been approved yet.
+- **NOTE:** BEP020 has not been approved yet.
 Not sure if the events MSG should be included here or not.

 ### fMRI Data